Shootfighting

 Shootfighting is a martial art and combat sport, with competitions governed by the International Shootfighting Association (ISFA).
 It incorporates techniques from a multitude of traditional martial arts, the most principal of these being wrestling and kenpo.

 Shootfighting was previously used synonymously with mixed martial arts competitions in Japan, as opposed to shoot-style professional wrestling competitions.
 The term has been retired from common usage because it became a registered trademark of Bart Vale, who uses it to describe his hybrid fighting system derived from shoot wrestling.
 However, it is still sometimes used colloquially.

 Examples which were once considered shootfighting styles, tournaments or organizations are Pancrase, Fighting Network RINGS, and Shooto, where many fighters still considered themselves to be shootfighters.
-Ken Shamrock is possibly the most recognisable shoot fighter, as it was the discipline he used during the early days of the UFC.
+Ken Shamrock is possibly the most recognisable shoot fighter, as it was the discipline he was billed representing during the early days of the UFC.
+Additionally, Shootfighting had a following in Sweden and Scandinavia during the 1990s and 2000s, in part because its regulated ruleset provided a means of competing in mixed striking and grappling at a time when Swedish legislation restricted certain combat sport competitions.

 History

 Shootfighting's use as a synonym for mixed martial arts had its genesis in the 1970s, when Karl Gotch taught a group of Japanese professional wrestlers catch wrestling techniques, called "hooking" or "shooting".
 In 1976, one of these pro-wrestlers, Antonio Inoki, hosted a series of matches against practitioners of other martial arts; most of these were "worked" (predetermined), but one particular high-profile one was against Muhammad Ali, which was in fact a shoot.
 This led to an increased interest in real and effective technique, and eventually led to the creation of shoot wrestling, with some shoot-style professional wrestling organizations hosting legitimate mixed martial arts bouts, called "shoots".
 Interest grew in the 1990s, and certain shoot-style organizations like Shooto, Pancrase and RINGS evolved into pure "shoot" organizations.
 The term "shootfighting" was frequently used to describe these events and styles.

-Bart Vale, an American with a background in professional wrestling, champion of the Japanese Pro Wrestling Fujiwara Gumi (PWFG, a Japanese shoot-style professional wrestling organization) for close to three years, moved back to America and used the term "shootfighting", to describe his own hybrid fighting system, which was a combination of the shoot wrestling techniques he had learned in Japan and his experience in kenpo, jujutsu and Muay Thai.
-He also founded the International Shootfighting Association to promote shootfighting as a combat sport.
+Bart Vale, an American with a background in professional wrestling, champion of the Japanese Pro Wrestling Fujiwara Gumi (PWFG, a Japanese shoot-style professional wrestling organization) for close to three years, moved back to America opening the "Tiger & Dragon Kenpo Karate Academy" and used the term "shootfighting", to describe his own hybrid fighting system, which was a combination of the shoot wrestling techniques he had learned in Japan and his experience in kenpo, jujutsu and Muay Thai.
+He also founded the International Shootfighting Association (ISFA) to promote shootfighting as a combat sport.
+By 1992, Shootfighting events involving Vale's students were being held in Miami as part of a PWFG show, and Vale promoted the "Shootfighting World Championships".
 He also would trademark the term, reserving the rights to use it for himself and his organization.
+Vale also received American media exposure before the UFC's first event, including a feature on MTV and later profiles in Sports Illustrated.